-This year the Chinese Cultural and Historic Project (CHCP) is providing grant opportunities to teachers of grades 4-6 interested in attending our History San Jose’s (HSJ) new program A Case for Immigration: What’s Your Story.
+This year the Chinese Historical and Cultural Project (CHCP) is providing grant opportunities to teachers of grades 4-6 interested in attending History San Jose’s (HSJ) new program A Case for Immigration: What’s Your Story.
 CHCP is a 501(c)(3) non-profit organization founded in 1987 by Co-Chairs Lillian Gong-Guy and Gerrye Wong.
 It is a member-based organization whose purpose is to educate, promote and preserve Chinese and Chinese American history and culture in the Santa Clara Valley.

 CHCP was responsible for reconstructing the replica 1888 Ng Shing Gung building as a museum within History Park; in 1991 the Chinese American Historical Museum was gifted to the City of San Jose community.
 The museum displays artifacts from the first and third Chinatowns uncovered from the San Jose Fairmont Hotel excavation; Woolen Mills Chinatown; and other contributions of the Chinese and Chinese Americans of Santa Clara Valley.

 Because of the anticipated high demand, we have limited slots for the 2018-19 school year and have initiated a grant application process to help us effectively monitor the volume of grant applications and ensure a quality experience.
 Online registrations will be considered on a first-come, first-served basis.
 You do NOT need to apply for the CHCP grant in order to attend the immigration school program.
 Only those interested in applying for grant funds are required to complete the application below.
 Otherwise, you need only complete the HSJ School Programs Registration Online Booking Form.

 Field Trip Application Guidelines

 To qualify for a field trip grant, your school must:

 - Serve students in grades 4-6 in Santa Clara County;